 In the dining room, natural light streams through a bank of windows, and the color palette turns toward natural hues, with the bamboo blinds, bistro chairs, and large wood table.

 Color, however, is not the only nautical nod in the house.
 Lynn also chose surface materials reminiscent of those found on sailing vessels, particularly in the kitchen.
 Like a pilothouse on a ship, the room is centrally positioned and just a few steps in any direction from other rooms on the main floor.

 The copper pendant lights above the island are modeled after captain's lights on a boat, while the rounded island itself, with its teak countertop and beaded board paneling, looks built to sustain strong gusts and swells.

-The master bedroom walls are painted Benjamin Moore's Sweet Bluette.
-The bed is from MItchell Gold, and the bedding is Matouk.
+Get the Look: The master bedroom walls are painted Benjamin Moore's Sweet Bluette.
+The bed is from Mitchell Gold, and the bedding is Matouk.
 The custom benches are covered in Romo fabric.
 Pillow fabrics are from China Seas, David Hicks, and Lee Jofa.

-The master bath's glass tiles are from Waterworks.
+Get the Look: The master bath's glass tiles are Kromoglass in Lagune from Waterworks.

 The master bath completes the serene scene started in the master bedroom with its blue glass-tiled shower.
 "It looks like an underwater palace," says Lynn.

 Those colors get even brighter in the nearby mudroom, off the side entry, where one wall is painted with wide horizontal stripes of deep blue and apple green.
 The room also features a curved window seat adorned with bright blue-and-green pillows.